-Benefit changes: The earnings cap used to calculate retirement benefits was increased by 1.5% and a 1.5% cost-of-living adjustment was granted to retirees and surviving spouses effective January 1, 2020.
-Member dues (currently 3.42% of the earnings cap) also increased, respectively.
+Benefit changes: The Board approved two 1.5% increases in benefits for all members effective January 1, 2021, and July 1, 20201.
+Both increases adjusted the earnings cap used to calculate retirement benefits, provided a cost-of-living adjustment for retirees and surviving spouses, and adjusted membership dues (currently 3.42% of the earnings cap) respectively.